 A lot of the factors that affect deliveries are out of the customer’s control.
 But there are some things you can do to make the delivery process run more smoothly:

-- Double check your address: Incorrect address data is one of the most common reasons for package delivery delays.
-Something as simple as mixing up “street” and “avenue” can send a driver to the wrong place entirely.
+Double check your address: Incorrect address data is one of the most common reasons for package delivery delays.
+Something as simple as mixing up “street” and “avenue” can send a driver to the wrong place.
 So check that your delivery address is accurate down to the smallest detail.

 Frequently Asked Questions